ToC

 Ideally, you should update your CV every 6 months because regularly refreshing your CV means your CV will be ready to go when you see a new job opportunity you like.

-Most people only update their CV when they see a job they want or when they’ve decided to leave their company.
-This strategy is a mistake.
 If you’re only updating your CV when you need it, you’ll have to spend a lot more time working on it.
 You might even forget some past accomplishments that’d help boost your application.

 What’s more, if you’re rushing to refresh your CV to meet the deadline for an application, you’re likely to introduce typos and other errors because you have less time for proofreading.